airtlab/face-recognition-from-mugshots-database/readme.md

 	      │	  .
 	      │   .
 	      │   .
-	      │	  └─ 039 (28 .png images)
+	      │	  └─ 067 (28 .png images)
 	      └─ surveillance
 	          ├─ 001 (5 .png images)
 	          ├─ 002 (5 .png images)
 	       	  .
 	          .
 	          .
-	       	  └─ 039 (5 .png images)
+	       	  └─ 067 (3 .png images)

-The “[original](frmdb/original)” directory includes the database files as they were collected.
+The “[original](frmdb/original)” directory includes the database files as they were collected for the first 39 subhect.
 It is divided into 39 directories, one for each subject in the database.
 A subject is identified by a 3 figures code (from “001” to “039”).
 A subject directory includes:
 -  A “XYZ_Mugshots” directory, where XYZ is the subject code.
 Such directory contains the 28 mugshots of each subject.
 -  A “XYZ_Videos” directory, where XYZ is the subject code.
 Such directory contains
     - A “XYZ_Video1” directory with the 5 videos of the surveillance cameras and their mosaic.